techgaun/lambda-api-prototype-nodejs/readme.md

 ### Installation

-Since the lambda supports nodejs 0.10.36, make sure you use this version for your local development.
+Since the lambda supports nodejs 0.10.36 (4.3.2 is available now but I did not have chance to test with it), make sure you use this version for your local development.

 Clone this repo and perform the module installation: